Editor's note: We'll be updating this guide with news of a potential Switch 'Pro' variant as it occurs.

 Nintendo is no stranger to updating and iterating its hardware.
 Ever since the days of the NES, the company has seen the value in refreshing its consoles to maintain consumer interest, introduce new features and bring down the cost of manufacture, and that approach hasn't changed in over 30 years.

 Therefore, reports that Nintendo is working on new Switch models should come as absolutely no surprise.
-We've already seen the release of the portable-only Nintendo Switch Lite, but given that the Kyoto veteran is yet to formally announce a more powerful system, there's obviously a lot of speculation and rumour floating around right now – and we plan to cover all of the solid leads here.
+We've already seen the release of the portable-only Nintendo Switch Lite, but given that the Kyoto veteran is yet to formally announce a more powerful system, there's obviously a lot of speculation and rumour floating around right now.

 Then, in January 2019, analysts predicted that we'd see not one but two new models – a Switch Pro and a Switch Lite – would be going into production.
 Of course, these were just predictions made by people who closely watch the industry, but given Nintendo's track record of updating its systems, it was a fair assessment of the situation – although Nintendo President Shuntaro Furukawa was quick to dismiss any rumours.

-While this internal upgrade to the standard Switch does not constitute a 'Pro' model, the improved chip has the potential to be pushed harder than either of the current models do, and could even offer modest improvements over standard performance.
+While the 2019 revision of the original Switch does not constitute a 'Pro' model, the improved chip has the potential to be pushed harder than either of the current models do, and could even offer modest improvements over standard performance.
 Nvidia stated that it expected to have a bumper year, and some have joined the dots and connected this positivity with increased demand for components from Nintendo for not just the standard console and Switch Lite, but also perhaps a Switch Pro.

-In January this year reports of an updated model once again bubbled up, this time with Taiwanese website DigiTimes claiming that Nintendo has plans to release a new Switch model in the middle of 2020, with production beginning in Q1.
-Details on the supposed new model are thin on the ground, although a magnesium alloy body and improved CPU have been mentioned.
+In January 2020, reports of an updated model once again bubbled up, this time with Taiwanese website DigiTimes claiming that Nintendo has plans to release a new Switch model in the middle of 2020, with production beginning in Q1.
+Details on the supposed new model were thin on the ground, although a magnesium alloy body and improved CPU were mentioned.

 As for what improvements the Pro will offer over the existing machine, an improved Tegra X1 would only be able to offer so much.
 Those expecting a massive leap in performance between this model and the existing Switch may be disappointed; even a comparison with the 3DS / New 3DS might be off the mark, as Digital Foundry believes that the 'Pro' revision is more about making the chip more efficient and not about boosting power, as we've seen with the Xbox One X and PS4 Pro.
 To offer something substantially more powerful would require shifting to a different chip (which could cause issues with compatibility with current Switch games), or potentially adding computing power to the Switch's dock (which obviously wouldn't help in handheld mode).

 In January 2020, another rumour appeared which suggested that Nintendo would not use the Tegra X1 chip as previously believed.
 Instead, it will make use of new "custom" Nvidia processors – with the GPU supposedly based on Volta architecture.
-Despite this change, any serious performance improvements and other extras like 4K support are not expected, and production is not believed to have been started yet – meaning a release before the end of this year is "unlikely" at this point in time.
+Despite this change, any serious performance improvements and other extras like 4K support were apparently not expected, with production not believed to have started – meaning a release before the end of 2020 was "unlikely".
+Again, this proved to be the case.

 And then again in late August 2020, Taiwanese newspaper United Daily News reported that Nintendo could be set to launch a brand new Switch model early in 2021.
 The report cited hardware manufacturers involved in the production of current Switch models as its source, with production of this rumoured new Switch console supposedly set to begin as soon as Q4 2020, with a launch planned for Q1 2021.
 Early translations of the article suggested that the console will benefit from improved 'interactivity' and display quality.